walles/barnklocka/README.md

 * Lock the app orientation to portrait
 * Show a plain-text readout of the digital clock
 * Speak digital readout text when clicked
+* Only enable speech if a Swedish voice is available